OpenDMA/opendma-spec/OpenDMA-Spec.md

 | Property                     | Type      | Card   | Req/Opt  | Contents                                                                                                          |
 |:-----------------------------|:----------|:-------|:---------|:------------------------------------------------------------------------------------------------------------------|
 | `opendma:Guid`               | String    | Single | Required | Global unique identifier for this object as a combination of the Id of the Repository and the Id of the object.   |

+> Note:
+> The Guid is a stable external identifier only, with no meaning within the scope of the repository.
+It is intended to help applications
+> that wish to work with objects from multiple repositories.

+> Implementation notes:
+> APIs for OpenDMA are encouraged to introduce a special data type for Guids.

 #### §16 AuditStamped aspect